Your Guide to 2019 IT Salaries by State

 Start Packing: States 1–10

 These top 10 states (and yes, D.C., we know it’s a pain point you’re not a state) are the cream of the crop for both IT staff and decision-makers.
 These states represent the highest-reported average salaries from our pool of U.S. respondents.
-There’s a strong East Coast presence in this list, but this is a trend for top money-making states that’s continued over the years.
-It’s not breaking news.
-However, for those interested in warmer climates, take note of California in the number six slot.
+Aside from California and Washington, there’s a strong East Coast presence in this list, but this is a trend for top money-making states that’s continued over the years.

 Still Impressive: States 11-20

 The next 10 didn’t make the top money-making states but still consistent with the average salary reported by respondents.
-Colorado, No. 13 on the list, is the first state to average below the average U.S. IT salary of $87,333.
+Texas, No. 14 on the list, is the first state below the average U.S. IT salary of $113,639.

 These states represent a diverse variety in geography spread throughout the country.
 So if you’re thinking of relocating in the hopes of a higher paycheck, the next state you move to might be closer than you think.